-Handelens Miljøfond

-About the Norwegian Retailers' Environment Fund
+About Handelens Miljøfond (Norwegian Retailers' Environment Fund)

-We are Norway's largest private environmental fund, and support national and international projects that reduce plastic pollution, increase plastic recycling and reduce the consumption of plastic bags.
-We are also Norway's most important measure in complying with the EU Plastic Bags Directive.
-Our vision is to make a significant and lasting difference to the environment.
+The Norwegian Retailers' Environment Fund is Norway's largest private environmental fund, Norway's most important measure in complying with the EU Plastic Bags Directive.
+It supports national and international projects that reduce plastic pollution, increase plastic recycling and reduce the consumption of plastic bags.
+It's vision is to make a significant and lasting difference to the environment.